psanford/wormhole-william/Readme.md

 }
 ```

-See the [examples](https://github.com/psanford/wormhole-william/tree/master/examples) directory for working examples of how to use the API to send and receive text, files and directories.
+See the [cli tool](https://github.com/psanford/wormhole-william/tree/master/cmd) and [examples](https://github.com/psanford/wormhole-william/tree/master/examples) directory for working examples of how to use the API to send and receive text, files and directories.